 Childbirth today has several alternatives to the standard hospital experience with an obstetrician, and doula and midwife are just two of many.

 A doula is an assistant who provides physical as well as emotional support during childbirth.
-She helps women in a non-medical capacity.
+Doulas help women in a non-medical capacity.

-A midwife is a qualified professional from an institution of her country, which enables her to help a pregnant woman in delivering a baby.
+A midwife is a professional who has institutional qualification to help a pregnant woman in delivering a baby.
 The World Health Organization defines a midwife as: A person who, having been regularly admitted to a midwifery educational program that is duly recognized in the country in which it is located, has successfully completed the prescribed course of studies in midwifery and has acquired the requisite qualifications to be registered and/or legally licensed to practice midwifery.
 The educational program may be an apprenticeship, a formal university program, or a combination.

 A doula can characteristically be classified into three types: prenatal doula, childbirth doula and postpartum doula.
 Based on the qualification, a doula may assist a pregnant woman before child birth by getting her necessary commodities and preparing her to deliver a baby.
 A childbirth doula, does just that, i.e. helps a pregnant woman deliver a baby.
-Her role may include assisting the mother during childbirth by supporting her emotionally etc. However, a postpartum doula can help a mother after child birth with all the essential chores at home, including but not limited to cooking, caring for the child, assisting in breast feeding etc.
+A doula's role may include assisting the mother during childbirth e.g. by supporting her emotionally.
+However, a postpartum doula can help a mother after child birth with all the essential chores at home, including but not limited to cooking, caring for the child, assisting in breast feeding etc.